2arman/job-management-case-study/README.md

     for support add new job without re develop The Job Management System.
         * pre requirement : create separate  maven module  for JobTypeDefinition
     * provide more unit test and component test for achieve more code coverage and better maintainability.
-    * replace in-memory databases with a no sql databases such as MongoDB for persistent/consistency and better performance.
+    * replace in-memory H2 databases with a transactional sql databases such as MySql that provide persistent/Consistency and durability.
-    * using Cache system for caching job types
 * Features (suggestion):
     * Implementing Authentication/ Authorization for job registration / report or define new job type
     * Provide an api to declare and register new job type definition